SmartMobilityAlgorithms/GettingStarted/README.md

 ## Quick Tutorials

-### Don't run google colab for now and run the notebooks on your local machine

 1. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/SmartMobilityAlgorithms/GettingStarted/blob/master/snapshots1.ipynb) **Snapshots 1**</br>
 A very dense tutorial over almost all the tools we will be using in the repositories